Is Keto Diet Bad for Kidneys? Do You Have These 2 Symptoms?

 keto bad for kidneys

-Is Keto Diet Bad for Your Kidneys?
+Is the Keto Diet Bad for Your Kidneys?

 However, the truth is being in ketosis is a normal metabolic state.
 Our ancestors used nutritional ketosis for survival because they didn’t have access to carb-based meals three times a day as we do now.